-Maryclare joined Brooklyn Community Services in 1997.
-As the Deputy Chief Operating Officer of Administration since 2013, Maryclare is responsible for all human resources strategic, operational, and administrative goals including overseeing employee relations, staffing, benefits, training and staff development.
+Maryclare Scerbo joined Brooklyn Community Services in 1997.
+As the Chief Human Resources Officer, Maryclare is responsible for all human resources strategic, operational, and administrative goals including overseeing employee relations, staffing, benefits, training and staff development.
 From 2006-2013 Maryclare held other human resources positions including Director of Human Resources.
 Before transitioning to Human Resources, from 2001-2004 Maryclare directed BCS’s 9/11 Community Response Center which was launched after 9/11 to provide comprehensive services to mainly low-income displaced workers throughout New York City.
 Earlier in her career Maryclare initiated and led BCS’s volunteer program.

 Prior to joining BCS, Maryclare worked at AIDS Resource Foundation for Children in Newark, NJ as Director of Program Services.
 Maryclare holds a Master of Social Work degree from Rutgers University.
 She also holds the Senior Professional Human Resources (SPHR) certification.